Debitum Review Summary

 We surveyed our community of investors regarding Debitum's business practices, and 86% of respondents believe that Debitum is a scam.

-As of month year, while Debitum has fulfilled its contractual obligations to P2P investors, it has neither returned the funds nor developed any value-added features for the original backers who funded the Debitum Network's development.
+As of March 2025, while Debitum has fulfilled its contractual obligations to P2P investors, it has neither returned the funds nor developed any value-added features for the original backers who funded the Debitum Network's development.
 Under new management, the platform continues to mislead investors by concealing information about funds stuck in Ukraine that were never returned to investors.

 To our knowledge, €1.75 million of investors' funds remain trapped in Ukraine, despite Debitum's claim that all funds have been repaid.
 This is inaccurate.